Updated 2/16/2019 | February 16, 2019

-Last night, I watched the movie “A Map for Saturday.”
+I remember the first time I watched the movie A Map for Saturday.
 It was amazing.
 Utterly and totally amazing.
-The movie was recommended to me by a fellow traveler, and chronicles a man’s round-the-world trip in 2005.
-It is filled with interviews from other backpackers, and very accurately captures the highs and lows of travel.
+The movie was recommended to me by a fellow traveler, and chronicles a man’s round-the-world trip back in 2005.
+It is filled with interviews from other backpackers and very accurately captures the highs and lows of travel.

-People always ask the same question of solo travelers – “don’t you get lonely?”
+People always ask the same question of solo travelers: “Don’t you get lonely?”
 The truth is, you are never alone.
 On the road, you constantly meet people.
 You get into hostels, and you find instant friends.
 It’s as though you’ve known each other for years because you are each there for many of the same reasons.
 Moreover, you each fill a lonely void in the other’s life.
 And for that day, week, or month, you and your fellow travelers are best friends.

-Why we do it
+2. Why we do it

-Turning into a lifelong traveler
+3. Turning into a lifelong traveler

 Brook, the main character, says at the end of the movie that he took this trip to get travel “out of his system”.
 Then he’d come back, get a job, and live the life society wanted, but he found that instead of getting it out of his system, he just got more addicted to travel.
 Now he can’t go back to the way things were.
 He’s different.
 He can’t picture life without travel.
 When you talk to travelers, you hear the same thing: they are now travelers forever.

 The advent of social networking sites has made it easier to stay in touch, but the reality is that we move away and move on to different lives.
 As Brook says, the longer he was home, the less frequently the e-mails came.
-I’ve always found it hard to say goodbye, but in the end you realize that the memory is the important part.
+I’ve always found it hard to say goodbye, but in the end, you realize that memory is the important part.

-The “impending doom of home”
+5. The “impending doom of home”

 All good things must come to an end.
 As your trip comes to an end, all you can think of is, “I’m going home,” and it scares you.
 All you’ve known for a year or more is the traveling lifestyle.
 It becomes a way of life.
 Hostels, trains, buses, hassles, instant friends.
 Then as quickly as it started, it’s over.
 As one woman described it in the movie, there is a sense of impending doom and anxiety about going home.
 We want to go home, but deep down, we don’t.
 Maybe it’s because we realize there’s more to life than we knew before.
 I’m not sure, but whatever it may be, no one ever wants to go.

-At the end of my trip, all I wanted to do was go home.
+At the end of my first RTW trip, all I wanted to do was go home.
 I couldn’t be bothered to meet new people; I had already met so many.
 I was burnt out.
 After 18 months, I’d seen so much that being in Australia wasn’t exciting.
 It should have been, but it wasn’t.
 All travelers go through it, and I liked how Brook talked about it.

-The hardest part is coming home.
+The hardest part of travel is coming home.
 It’s weird being back.
 Few people can relate to your experiences, and most don’t want to hear about them.
 The world stayed the same while you were gone, but you changed.
 And that’s the hardest part – realizing that nothing is different.
 You expect that life changed while you were away.
 A year is a long time, and then you come home and realize your world never moved forward.
 It was shocking to me.